 Deep Convolutional Neural Networks

-Deep Convolutional Neural Networks such as AlexNet are used to analyse visual imagery.
+Deep Convolutional Neural Networks, such as AlexNet, analyse visual imagery.
 The AlexNet architecture is much larger than previous convolutional neural networks (CNNs) used for computer vision tasks in 2012.
 At that time, AlexNet had 60 million parameters and 650,000 neurons, and it took almost 6 days to train on two GeForce GTX 580 (3GB) graphics processing units.
 Complex CNNs (ImageNet, ResNets) can run faster on GPUs containing vast datasets.

 These neural networks are used to perform object recognition within scenes, cluster images by photo searching, and classify images by name.
 For example, CNNs can be used to recognise faces and street signs.
 In medicine, they can be used to identify tumours and other visual data.
 Furthermore, CNNs are leading major advances in computer vision, especially in the areas of self-driving cars, drones, robotics, cyber security, treatments for the visually impaired and medical diagnosis.